vestuto/reusable-python/content/python_scripts.md

 import argparse

 """
 This is the docstring for a module named 'tutorial'.
 Note that this file has to be in your current dir or in a path listed in sys.path
 """

 def my_print(msg="This is a script"):
     """
-    This is the docstring for the my_print() method in the tutorial.py module

-    This will appear when you call help(my_print) or use the my_print? in ipython
+    This is the docstring for the my_print() method This will appear when you call help(my_print) or if you type my_print? in ipython
     """
     print(msg)
     return None

-def build_parser():
+def get_inputs():
     """Build input arg parser"""

     # Create defaults and help strings